cardillan/mindcode/ROADMAP.markdown

   * Better jump threading / cross-jumping.
   * Forward store for external variables / arrays.
   * Tail recursion optimization.

+### Further Data flow analysis enhancements

+* Visit stackless functions on calls (??):
+  * Every result of a visit to stackless function would have to be merged together and then applied to optimizations on that function.
+  * Could help keeping track of global variables and memory blocks.
+  * Could be used to create more versions of a function, possibly inlining some of them, based on (dis)similarities of variable states between visits (probably quite complex.)

 ### Schematics Builder